Antoine Semenyo Equals Michael Essien’s 19-Year Record With Carabao Cup Triumph

 Semenyo equals Essien's 19-year record

-Back home, City's victory carried extra meaning.
-A brace from Nico O'Reilly sealed the win, but Semenyo’s contribution ensured Ghanaians had a reason to celebrate as well.
+Back home, City's victory carried extra meaning, as a brace from Nico O'Reilly sealed the win, but Semenyo’s contribution ensured Ghanaians had a reason to celebrate as well.

-With this triumph, he becomes only the second Ghanaian to win the competition, joining Michael Essien, who lifted the trophy with Chelsea in the 2006/07 season, ending a 19-year wait for a Ghanaian winner of the Carabao Cup.
+With this triumph, he has joined Michael Essien, who lifted the trophy with Chelsea in the 2006/07 season, ending a 19-year wait for a Ghanaian winner of the Carabao Cup.

-That famous final in 2007 saw Didier Drogba score twice to overturn an early goal from Theo Walcott.
+That famous final in 2007 saw Ivorian legend Didier Drogba scoring twice to overturn an early goal from Theo Walcott.

 Nearly two decades on, another Black Stars attacker has now left his mark on the competition against no other side than Arsenal.